-- Avoiding having your home address on the Internet. - Encouraging media to avoid showing photographs of your family or your residence after there has been an incident of court-related news or violence.
+- Getting acquainted with reporters who routinely cover your courts and requesting they keep your home address private for security reasons. - Encouraging media to avoid showing photographs of your family or your residence after there has been an incident of court-related news or violence.
 Investing time to get acquainted with media personnel will help them understand your concerns. - Avoiding being quoted in the news in such a manner as to make the public think you fear violence or that you think you are not at risk.
-Such quotes can be taken either as an invitation or as a challenge. - Not allowing the media to learn the names, ages, or schools of your minor children. - Not telling the news media the security you have in place. - Not upgrading any photographs that may be on file with the news media or the government.
-An exception is the photograph accompanying a confidentially maintained official "Personal and Family Information Sheet."
+Such quotes can be taken either as an invitation or as a challenge. - Not allowing the media to learn the names, ages, or schools of your minor children. - Not telling the news media the security you have in place. - If feasible, not upgrading any photographs that may be on file with the news media or the government.
+One exception is the photograph tied to a confidentially maintained official "Personal and Family Information Sheet."